abdelali221/Wii-Network-Profiles-Viewer/README.md

 When done changing settings, go back to the edit menu and press PLUS to save.

-If you encounter any issue, please create an issue post on the repository.
+If you encounter any issue, please create an issue post in the repository.